Perfume 101 | Understanding Fragrances | FAQ’S

 2.)
 What’s the difference between Parfum, Eau de Parfum, Eau de Toilette, Eau de Cologne and Eau Fraiche?

 3.)
-How should I store fragrances?
+How should I store my fragrances?

 4.)
 How can I make fragrance last longer on my skin?